BrewBlox/brewblox-documentation/user/startup.md

 This guide describes how to install the BrewBlox system on a Raspberry Pi. </br>
 The default device for the BrewBlox system is the BrewPi Spark, but you can try this tutorial without it.

+The default configuration uses a single Spark.
+The [Adding Services](./adding_services.md) guide describe how to add more.

 For more advanced users, there are alternative ways for configuring and using the system.
 These are described in the [Advanced](./advanced.md) page.

 ## What you will need